erikmcdev/catown-flask-api/README.md

 # Catown API

-Catown API is a Flask-based API coded by me as a showcase project, designed for managing a virtual town of cats.
+Catown API is a Flask-based API as a showcase project, designed for managing a virtual town of cats.
 It utilizes PostgresDB as a persistent storage solution, Alembic for database migrations, and incorporates design patterns such as Hexagonal Architecture, Test-Driven Development (TDD), and Domain-Driven Design (DDD).
 My potfolio React web consumes this API: https://erikdevarch.tech/houses

 ## Features